Project31/ansible-kubernetes-openshift-pi3/README.md

 ### Acknowledgements

-Thanks to Sergio Sisternes for the inspiration to switch to `kubeadm` which makes things much easier and the manual setup of `etcd` and `flanneld` superfluous.
+* Thanks to Sergio Sisternes for the inspiration to switch to `kubeadm` which makes things much easier and the manual setup of `etcd` and `flanneld` superfluous.
+* Many kudos to Robert Peteuil for a thorough review of the Ansible tasks and update information for Hypriot 1.5.
+This has simplified the role definitions considerably.